Print

 Instructions

-1. Preheat grill or smoker with cherry wood lid closed until temperatures reach between 250 to 275 degrees Fahrenheit.
+1. Preheat a grill or smoker.
+Add cherry wood, then close the lid until temperatures reach 250 to 275 degrees Fahrenheit.

-2. While your grill is heating up, season both sides of beef brisket evenly.
+2. Season both sides of beef brisket evenly with Brown Sugar Bourbon Seasoning, basil flakes, garlic powder, black pepper, and sea salt.
 Place the brisket on the side of the grill away from the flame and close to the exhaust fat side down.
 Close lid.

-3. Smoke for 4 hours then remove it from the heat.
-Completely cover with foil and place the brisket back on the grill for another 4 to 6 hours or until cooked to the desired temperature.
+3. Smoke for 4 hours.
+Remove from the heat.
+Cover the brisket with foil and place it back on the grill for another 4 to 6 hours or until cooked to the desired temperature.
 Be sure to maintain the same temperature on the grill.

-4. Once done, allow the brisket to rest for 15 minutes.
+4. Allow the brisket to rest for 15 minutes.

-5. Slice brisket then chop the desired amount of brisket to serve with your sweet potatoes.
+5. Slice brisket and chop the desired amount to serve with your sweet potatoes.
 Set to the side.

-4. Stuff with chopped brisket and optional butter, cheese, sour cream, chives, and BBQ sauce.
+7. Stuff sweet potatoes with chopped brisket and optional butter, cheese, sour cream, chives, and BBQ sauce.

 Notes